BassHous3/taggarr/README.md

 > - `WRITE_MODE=1` Rewrites everything, all tags and JSON file.
 > - `WRITE_MODE=2` Removes everything, all tags and JSON file.
 > - `START_RUNNING` `(Bool)` Start the container without initiating scan for CLI usage.
-> - Taggarr will save the information of your media in a JSON file located at the root folder of your TV media.
-> - Taggarr does not scan the audio of your content.
-Instead, it reads the name of the audio tracks.
-> - Once your library was scanned and indexed in the JSON file, it will only scan for new or modified folders.

 > [!IMPORTANT]
 > **Quick Start:**